 Posted Nov 04, 2016

-Integrity is when our behaviors coincide with our values, words and beliefs.
+Integrity is when our behaviors coincide with our values, words, and beliefs.
 Sadly, today we have a great many people struggling with integrity in their sexuality, as the modern world offers them impulsive, instantaneous opportunities to seek sexual gratification, even those desires that we are afraid and ashamed of.
-It’s often those impulsive choices which reveal that our professed morality and words, don’t necessarily match up to our hidden deep-seated desires.
+It’s often those impulsive choices that reveal that our professed morality and words don’t necessarily match up to our hidden deep-seated desires.
 That conflict, between our sexual desires/behaviors versus our moral beliefs and identity, is creating tremendous pain and struggle for many people these days.

 There are multiple ways to help people address this conflict.

 - Change Your Behavior: For some, it’s about changing the behaviors and increasing their self-control.
 Some might be surprised to hear me say this.
 But, if our impulsive, spontaneous and disinhibited behaviors are causing us pain, then it’s important to prioritize self-awareness and mindfulness in these choices.
 I tell patients, “It’s time to turn off the autopilot and take control of the wheel.
 This is your life.”
 Then, we work on ways to increase awareness of decision points, where they can exert self-control and choice.
 Avoiding alcohol in situations where they may engage in values-inconsistent behaviors is a key first step.
 Don’t want to feel bad about having casual sex when you’re drunk?
 Step one: stop drinking.
 Step two?
 Figure out, while sober, why you want something that you have to be drunk to do, and the things that go into this internal conflict.